SlickMoose/100_projects_challenge/README.md

 # 1. Name Generator

 Generator iterate through each category in config.py file and add them to combobox.
 Using simple random function generator pick name/surname, concatenate and adds it to listbox view.
-Generater list can be copied to text editor.
+Generated list can be copied to text editor.
 Config can be easly extended by new categories without changing main code.

 ![alt text](https://github.com/MrDominikku/100_projects_challenge/blob/master/1.%20Name%20Generator/Python/name_generator.JPG)